chipsalliance/chisel/README.md

 ```

 ### Running Projects Against Local Chisel
+Chisel3 is still undergoing rapid development and we haven't pusblished a stable version to the Nexus repository.
+You will need to build from source and `publish-local`.
+The repo version can be found in the build.sbt file.
+At last check it was:

+      version := "3.0",

 To publish your version of Chisel to the local Ivy (sbt's dependency manager)
 repository, run:
 ```